Forceful (tugboat)

-Forceful is a sea-going tugboat built for the Queensland Tug Company by Alexander Stephen and Sons Ltd in Govan, Scotland in 1925.
+Forceful was a sea-going tugboat built for the Queensland Tug Company by Alexander Stephen & Sons in Govan, Scotland in 1925.
 She worked at her homeport of Brisbane, Australia between 1926 and 1970 berthing ships and assisting nearby casualties.
 During World War II she was commissioned into the Royal Australian Navy in early 1942 as HMAS Forceful (W126), based at Fremantle and Darwin, until returning to commercial service in October 1943.
-She is preserved as a museum ship at Brisbane.
+She was preserved as a museum ship until 2023 when scrapped.